 Alicia is a Trustee based in Perth, Australia.
 She has 10 years’ experience in the finance and insurance industry, Alicia’s current role is as the Education Coordinator and Hospital School Liaison for Ronald McDonald House Charities.
 Alicia volunteered in Ndhiwa in 2009 for one month and in 2011 for 2 weeks.

 Kath is one of our fantastic volunteers.
 She has spent one year coordinating our sponsored students programme and is now supporting us in raising vital funds to support our work.

-Terry is our finance volunteer.
+Terry is our Treasurer.
 He is a qualified accountant and worked in industry, in particular manufacturing and engineering, over 40 years for various companies, most recently as Finance Director of an engineering business where he was responsible for all finance and most commercial activities.
 Terry is now retired from full-time work but holds a non-executive directorship with a local design and manufacturing company and is a trustee of two charities in Newcastle and Darlington.